neo4j-examples/sdn-university/Readme.md

 cd sdn4-university
 ```

-The static resources defined in the `bower.json` file are installed under the `src/main/webapp/bower_components` directory.
-Normally this directory should be ignored by `git` but is included here to make the application ready to run.

 ### Starting the application

 No configuration is required as this application will run with a temporary embedded Neo4j Database by default.
 See below on how to set this up with a standalone Neo4j Server using bolt or the http drivers.